How your pension accrued before 2020

 Coordination with the National Insurance Scheme (Nav)

-Retirement pension accrued before 2020 shall be coordinated with the National Insurance Scheme.
-The coordination determines how much of the total retirement pension you receive from the National Insurance Scheme and from us.
+Pension accrued before 2020 must be coordinated with the National Insurance Scheme.
+Coordination determines how much of your total retirement pension is paid by Nav and how much is paid by us.

 Log in to check your pension